f5devcentral/f5-cli/README.md

 ## Filing Issues and Getting Help

-If you come across a bug or other issue when using Cloud Failover, use [GitHub Issues](https://github.com/f5devcentral/f5-cli/issues) to submit an issue for our team.
+If you come across a bug or other issue when using the CLI, use [GitHub Issues](https://github.com/f5devcentral/f5-cli/issues) to submit an issue for our team.
 You can also see the current known issues on that page, which are tagged with a Known Issue label.

-F5 Cloud Failover Extension is community-supported.
+F5 CLI is community-supported.
 For more information, see the [Support page](SUPPORT.md).

 ## Copyright